aalejandromr/systemTelusVoting/readme.md

 SYSTEM REQUIREDMENTS AND OUTPUTS

-1- You can request the webservice by this link http://127.0.0.1:8000/services the system must be running and the purst must be 8000 otherwise you can change to the port where the system is running
+1- You can request the webservice with this link http://127.0.0.1:8000/services the system must be running and the port must be 8000 otherwise you can change to the port where the system is running

 2- The report to view the data in the applications is in the link "How votes goes?"